Position: Suzuki Flute Instructor

 How to Apply

 To apply, email a letter of interest, a current resume, and a writing sample that addresses your teaching philosophy to Suzuki Program Director Nora Friedman at hiring@bkcm.org.
-Please include “Suzuki [Instrument] Faculty” in the subject line.
+Please include “Suzuki Flute Faculty” in the subject line.

 Applications will be reviewed on a rolling basis until the position is filled.